Memory-Efficient Nonequilibrium Green's Function Framework Built On Quantics Tensor Trains

 {\it Green's function compression.} To study the dynamics, we calculate the interacting contour-ordered Green's function $G_\mathbf{k}(t,t')=-i\langle \mathcal{T}_\mathcal{C} c_\mathbf{k}(t)c_\mathbf{k}^\dagger(t') \rangle$, where $\mathcal{T}_\mathcal{C}$ is the time-ordering operator on the Kadanoff-Baym contour $\mathcal{C}$ [ , Fig.~\ref{fig:quench}(a)], which runs along $0 \to t_\text{max} \to 0 \to -i\beta$ with the maximum time $t_\text{max}$ and inverse temperature $\beta$ \cite{Aoki2014}.
 The Green's function is parametrized by 4 components: the Matsubara $G^\mathrm{M}_\mathbf{k}$, the retarded $G^\mathrm{R}_\mathbf{k}$, the left-mixing $G^\rceil_\mathbf{k}$, and the lesser $G^<_\mathbf{k}$ component.
 Conventional methods \cite{stefanucci_van_leeuwen_2013,Schueler2020} represent each of these components as a matrix, after discretization of the contour.
 Here, instead, each component is a QTT.

 Conceptually, the mapping to a QTT proceeds by writing the integers enumerating the discrete time points $t$, $t'$ as binary numbers $(t_1,\ldots,t_R)_2$, $(t'_1,\ldots,t'_R)_2$. $(0,\ldots,0)_2$ represents the first grid point, $t=0$, whereas $(1,\ldots,1)_2$ the last, $t=t_\mathrm{max}$.
 The matrix is thus reshaped into a $2R$-way tensor, which is then factorized into a tensor train---a product of $2R$ three-way tensors [Fig. \ref{fig:quench}(b)].
-Its ``leg'' indices are the binary digits of dimension 2, whereas the dimensions of the auxiliary ``bond'' indices, $D$, control both the memory demand and the faithfulness of the factorization.
-The value of $D$ is set by requiring that the squared Frobenius-norm error at each tensor of the train is less than some cutoff parameter, $|A-\tilde{A}|^2_\mathrm{F}/|A|^2_\mathrm{F} < \epsilon_\mathrm{cutoff}$ ($A$, $\tilde{A}$ mark the accurate and truncated tensors).
+Extending the length $R$ of the binary string by one adds only two tensors to the train but doubles the size of the underlying matrix along both dimensions.
+Each tensor hence describes an exponential length scale.
+The ``leg'' indices of the tensors are the binary digits of dimension 2, whereas the dimensions of the auxiliary ``bond'' indices, $D$, control both the memory demand and the faithfulness of the factorization.
+Intuitively, $D$ measures how strongly ``entangled'' two scales are \cite{Shinaoka2023,Lindsey2024}.
+Its value is set by requiring that the squared Frobenius-norm error at each tensor of the train is less than some cutoff parameter, $|A-\tilde{A}|^2_\mathrm{F}/|A|^2_\mathrm{F} < \epsilon_\mathrm{cutoff}$ ($A$, $\tilde{A}$ mark the accurate and truncated tensors).
 This gives roughly a $\sqrt{\epsilon_\mathrm{cutoff}}$ precision for individual matrix elements.
 In practice, we never perform the above mapping, but work with compressed objects from the start.

 We store $G_\mathbf{k}(t,t')$ for each $\mathbf{k}$-point as 4 QTTs, corresponding to the 4 components.
-We discretize the contour on an equidistant grid with time step $dt$ on the real- and $d\tau$ on the imaginary-time axis.
-The grid spacing can be very fine (typically $dt, d\tau \lesssim 10^{-6}$) since the bond dimension of the QTT does not increase once the grid is fine enough to resolve all relevant scales.
-Decompressing such a $\mathbf{k}$-dependent Green's function would use $80.9$ exabytes just for the retarded and lesser components ($t_\mathrm{max}=250$, $N_k=64$ per axis \footnote{We employ symmetries to reduce the number of used $\mathbf{k}$ points.
-We keep ${\sim}N_k^2/8$ momenta for the quench and ${\sim}N_k^2/2$ for the electric-field calculations.}).
+We discretize the contour on an equidistant grid with spacing $dt$ on the real- and $d\tau$ on the imaginary-time axis.
+The grid spacing can be very fine, $dt, d\tau \lesssim 10^{-6}$, since the bond dimension of the QTT does not increase once the grid is fine enough to resolve all relevant scales.
+Decompressing such a $\mathbf{k}$-dependent Green's function would use $80.9$ exabytes just for the retarded and lesser components ($t_\mathrm{max}=250$, $N_k=64$ per axis \footnote{We employ symmetries to reduce the number of used $\mathbf{k}$ points, keeping ${\sim}N_k^2/8$ momenta for the quench and ${\sim}N_k^2/2$ for the electric-field calculations.}).
 A more fair comparison to conventional methods, assuming $dt \sim 10^{-2}$, still yields 5.6 terabytes, exceeding the memory of a typical cluster node.
-In contrast, the QTT-compressed Green's function on the very fine grid needs only $1.1$ gigabytes.
+In contrast, the entire QTT-compressed Green's function on the very fine grid needs only $1.1$ gigabytes.